LOST-STATS/lost-stats.github.io/Presentation/Styling_Scatterplots.md

 For this R demonstration, we will introduce how to use **ggplot2** package to create nice scatterplots.

 * Before we create the scatterplots, we need to make sure that we install and library all the packages we need.
-Using the function `p_load` in the **pacman** package is able to allow us to install and library all the packages we need at once time.
+Using the function `p_load()` in the **pacman** package is able to allow us to install and library all the packages we need at once time.

 ```{r,message=FALSE}
 if (!require("pacman")) install.packages("pacman")
 pacman::p_load(ggplot2,viridis,dplyr, RColorBrewer,tidyverse,ggthemes,ggpubr)
 ```

-* We will use a dataset that already exists in R. Therefore, you don't need to load any new data into your R global environment.
+* We will use a dataset that already exists in R. Therefore, you don't need to load any new data into your R global environment and clean the dataset.
 The dataset that we are going to use is called `iris`.
 The `iris` dataset contains four measurements in centimeters for 150 flowers representing 3 species of iris.
 The 3 species are Iris setosa, versicolor, and virginica.
 If you want to know more about the `iris` dataset, check `?iris` or see [Kaggle: Iris Flower Dataset](https://www.kaggle.com/arshid/iris-flower-dataset).

 ### Step 1: Basic Scatterplot

 Let's start with the basic scatterplot.
 Say we want to check the relationship between Sepal width and Sepal length of the iris species.
-There are a few steps to construct a scatterplot:
+There are a few steps to construct the scatterplot:

 * Step1: specify the dataset that we want to visualize
 * Step2: tell which variable to show on x and y axis
 * Step3: add a `geom_point()` in order to show the points

-If you have questions about what `ggplot` and `aes` do, check [Here](https://lost-stats.github.io/Presentation/bar_graphs.html) for more help.
+If you have questions about how to use `ggplot` and `aes`, check [Here](https://lost-stats.github.io/Presentation/bar_graphs.html) for more help.

 ```{r}
 ggplot(data = iris, aes(